metamaden/jekyll-now/_posts/2020-2-13-MontyHall.md

 This is the [Monty Hall Problem](https://en.wikipedia.org/wiki/Monty_Hall_problem), a kind of logic puzzle involving conditional probability.
 Assuming you value prizes over goats, and lack prior knowledge about which door has the prize, it can be readily shown that *always* switching doors increases your win probability.
 If you stick with your first choice, your success probability never exceeds 1 out of 3, while switching increases your probability to 2 out of 3, a pretty substantial improvement!

-It's telling that the Monty Hall Problem still serves as a good brain teaser to this day.
+It's telling that the Monty Hall Problem, based on an actual game show from the 1960s, still serves as a good brain teaser to this day.
 Given its simple rules and decision parameters, it's a problem that lends itself to programmatic simulation.
 In this post, I'll show how I wrote a simulation function that captures the basic (or "classical") rules of the Monty Hall Problem while allowing for exploration of how modifications to the underlying rules and conditions can chanage game outcomes.
 Hopefully I can inspire you to think generally about opportunities to conceptualize problems in simulations with useful code.

 <img src="https://raw.githubusercontent.com/metamaden/montyhall/master/plots/montyhall.png" url="https://github.com/metamaden/montyhall" alt="drawing" width="200" align = "right"/>

 I've deployed the simulation code with a strictly reproducible vignette in the [`montyhall`](https://github.com/metamaden/montyhall) R package.
-It makes use of 3 key functions, `mhgame()` to simulate a single game, `mhsim()` to manage sets of game simulations with a random seed, and `getfw()` which converts game outcomes to win fractions.
+Three key functions, `mhgame()`, `mhsim()`, and `getfw()`, manage game simulations and return win frequencies across sets of simulated games.
 Deploying work as an R package can be extremely worthwhile in production level data science projects.
 Here, I've knowingly omitting a few best practices for package authorship.
 This was in service to expediency and more clearly written code, but there are [many](https://cran.r-project.org/submit.html) [great](https://www.bioconductor.org/developers/package-submission/) [places](https://www.bioconductor.org/developers/package-guidelines/) you can and should refer to for learning R package standards and why they matter.
 While these functions only make use of base R without added dependencies, I've added several visualization utilities that make use of some stellar R packages, including [`ggplot2`](https://cran.r-project.org/web/packages/ggplot2/index.html).
 Below, I'll walk through the simulation code and show its use in scripts to investigate the Monty Hall Porblem in greater depth.

 # Formulating the game